raspberrypi/documentation/remote-access/ssh/scp.md

 scp myfile.txt pi@192.168.1.3:
 ```

-To copy the file to the `/home/pi/project/` directory on your Raspberry Pi (the `project` folder must already exist):
+Copy the file to the `/home/pi/project/` directory on your Raspberry Pi (the `project` folder must already exist):

 ```bash
 scp myfile.txt pi@192.168.1.3:project/